Exploring stories of hope

 Emerging Minds, Australia, 2020

-- Stories and yarning shape knowledge translation for First Nations families.
+- Stories and yarning shape knowledge translation for Aboriginal and Torres Strait Islander families.

-- Providing a space for yarning and storytelling is vital in addressing the mistrust and fear that is so often experienced by First Nations families in mainstream services.
+- Providing a space for yarning and storytelling is vital in addressing the mistrust and fear that is so often experienced by Aboriginal and Torres Strait Islander families in mainstream services.

 - Self-reflection provides a nuanced understanding of social and emotional wellbeing from a holistic perspective.

-- Community-based concepts, programs and activities could utilise Indigenous philosophies in group work to benefit First Nations families and communities.
+- Community-based concepts, programs and activities could utilise Aboriginal and Torres Strait Islander philosophies in group work to benefit First Nations families and communities.

-- Including Community practices and the voices of First Nations peoples in program development and delivery will increase ownership and participation.
+- Including Community practices and the voices of Aboriginal and Torres Strait Islander peoples in program development and delivery will increase ownership and participation.

-- Valuing the ancient knowledge, wisdom and skills that First Nations families and communities possess supports their healing journey.
+- Valuing the ancient knowledge, wisdom and skills that Aboriginal and Torres Strait Islander families and communities possess supports their healing journey.

 - Exploring stories of Country assists in developing ways of integrating concepts of Country into practice.